jeancarl/tjbot-labs/emotional-light/node-red/README.md

     ![](assets/1.7.png)

-7. Copy the username and password into the fields back in the Node-RED editor under the **Speech to Text** section.
+7. Copy the API Key into the field back in the Node-RED editor under the **Speech to Text** section.

     ![](assets/1.8.png)
     ![](assets/1.9.png)